College Degree Faculty

 Robert Freeborough, Ph.D., Capella University

 Robert has been teaching in higher education for 8 years in both online and traditional classroom environments.
 He has 17 years of leadership and management experience, primarily in non-profits which has enabled him to effectively consult with nonprofit leaders to identify and catalyze growth opportunities.
 Rob has a PhD in Organization and Management, a Masters of Business Administration, and is certified as a Senior Professional in Human Resources (SPHR).
 Specialties in Online Education, Organizational Health, Management Coaching.

 Christen Garcia, M.H.R.M., The Keller Graduate School of Business; J.D., The John Marshall Law School

-Christen's teaching experience has been predominantly through training employees and management as a Human Resource professional.
-She has over 17 years of progressive experience as a Human Resource professional.
-This experience includes the areas of compensation, recruiting, training, and employee relations in both union and non-union environments.
-She has been involved in advising, guiding and training line management regarding the complexities and nuances of human resources.
-Specialty: Human Resources Management.
+Christen has more than 17 years of progressive experience as a human resource professional which included recruiting, training, and employee relations for both union and non-union environments.
+She has offered advice, guidance, and training for employees and line management regarding the complexities and nuances of human resources.
+Specialties in Human Resources Management and Paralegal Studies.